-Today in the first half we will visit some of the major UNESCO World Heritage Sites within the city that includes Pashupatinath temple, Bouddhanath Stupa and Kathmandu Durbar Square.
-The later part the day we shall keep as preparation and planning for the trek.
+Today in the first half we will visit some of the major UNESCO World Heritage Sites within the city that includes Pashupatinath Temple, Bouddhanath Stupa, and Kathmandu Durbar Square.
+The later part of the day we shall keep as preparation and planning for the trek.
 Overnight in Kathmandu.

 Day 3.
 Fly to Lukla-Trek to Phakding (2652m/3hrs)

-Today, we shall take a short spectacular 30 minute flight to Lukla, which offers good views of the mountain peaks.
+Today, we shall take a short spectacular 30-minute flight to Lukla, which offers good views of the mountain peaks.
 On arrival gather our gears and head for Phakding (3hrs).
-The trail goes through scenic landscape and local villages.
+The trail goes through scenic landscapes and local villages.
 Overnight in a trekkers lodge.

 Day 4.
 Phakding – Namche Bazaar(3440m/6hs)